Little Red Riding Rabbit: Plot

-Little Red Riding Hood is depicted as an exaggerated parody of a 1940s teenage girl, a "bobby soxer" with an extremely loud and grating voice (inspired by screen and radio comedian Cass Daley, voiced by Bea Benaderet) bringing a rabbit to her grandmother in a basket.
-As she's introduced singing the first verse of "Five O'Clock Whistle", the rabbit pops out of her basket, revealing himself to be Bug Bunny.
+Little Red Riding Hood is depicted as an exaggerated parody of a 1940s teenage girl, a "bobby soxer" with an extremely loud and grating voice (inspired by screen and radio comedian Cass Daley) voiced by Bea Benaderet, bringing a rabbit to her grandmother in a basket.
+As she skips along singing the first verse of "Five O'Clock Whistle", the rabbit pops out of her basket, revealing himself to be Bugs Bunny.

-The "Big Bad Wolf" tricks Little Red Riding Hood into taking an unnecessarily long mountain path to her grandmother's house by switching a "Shortcut to Grandma's" sign, and sneaks into her grandmother's house while she's away "working the swing shift at Lockheed".
-After kicking out a group of rival wolves who are all waiting in the house dressed as Little Red Riding Hood's grandmother, the wolf dresses as her grandmother and climbs into bed, hoping to eat the rabbit when she arrives.
+The "Big Bad Wolf" (voiced by Billy Bletcher) tricks Little Red Riding Hood into taking an unnecessarily long mountain path to her grandmother's house by switching a "Shortcut to Grandma's" sign, and sneaks into her grandmother's house while she is away "working the swing shift at Lockheed".
+After kicking out a group of rival wolves who are all waiting in the house dressed as Little Red Riding Hood's grandmother, the wolf dresses as her grandmother and climbs into bed, hoping to eat the girl when she arrives.

-When Little Red Riding Hood arrives, she begins to remark on the wolf's large eyes—only to be impatiently interrupted by the wolf, who quickly shuffles her out the door so that he can eat the rabbit.
-Bugs slips out of the basket and evades the wolf, but the wolf chases him through the house.
+When Little Red Riding Hood does arrive, she tells her "grandmother" that she brought a rabbit for dinner, prompting the wolf to turn his appetite toward Bugs instead.
+She then begins to remark on the wolf's large eyes — only to be impatiently interrupted by the wolf, who quickly shuffles her out the door so that he can eat the rabbit.
+Bugs slips out of the basket and evades the wolf, but the wolf chases him through the house, with Bugs playing "stool-pigeon" and making him look in ridiculous hiding places.
 The wolf, however, is constantly interrupted by Little Red Riding Hood, who continues trying to act out the original story, oblivious to the chase.
-The wolf begins to flirt with her in a faux French accent before yelling at her to get out.
+The wolf finally flirts with her in a faux French accent before yelling at her to get out and giving her the "heave-ho", only to be given similar treatment by Bugs.